dawu415/PCFToolkit/cert/README.md

 ## Features
 ----
-cert currently supports two commands:
+cert currently supports three commands:

 - **verify**: Runs a set of verification tests for a certificate for use on PCF.
 This command will cause the program to return `1` (fail), should any of these tests fail.
 The tests are: